-By acting together we can have a stronger collective voice.
+By acting together we have a stronger collective voice.

-The organisation works with a variety of lobbying and campaigning groups to ensure that approaches to palliative care across the UK are as consistent as they can be.
+We work with a variety of lobbying and campaigning groups to ensure that approaches to palliative care across the UK are as consistent as possible.
+These include:

 Children England is the leading membership organisation for children, young people and families within the voluntary sector.